Toloka/docs/en/template-builder/templates/voice-recording.md

 ## Add a response field {#add-text-area}

-To let Tolokers leave comments about the task or their response, add a text field using [field.textarea](../reference/field.textarea.md).
+If you want that Tolokers give an extended response, add a text field using the [field.textarea](../reference/field.textarea.md).

 {% cut "Show code" %}